wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-devquickstarts-cordova.md

 -	Use that token to invoke the Graph API to query that directory and display the results
 -	Leverage the ADAL token cache for minimizing the authentication prompts for the user.

-In order to do this, you’ll need to:
+In order to do this, you'll need to:

 2. Register an application with Azure AD
 2. Add code to your app to request tokens